How can Republicans still support Donald Trump now that there is proof of collusion between his 2016 presidential campaign and Russia?

 It actually is a crime for campaigns to receive anything of value from a foreign national.

 Shouldn’t Rivera, who was an attorney before he became a crime reporter, have known that?
-Or at least have looked it up, like I did, before giving millions of viewers the wrong impression?

 Not to partisans like Hannity and Rivera.
 I suspect the reason is that they believe Clinton was guilty of something worse.